Angle Three™ Small Animal Stereotaxic Instrument

 Schuller worked with wild caught bats of all ages and genders (Schuller, Radtke-Schuller & Betz, 1986).
 He worked on the auditory side of echolocation, and could not use earbars.
 An automated custom stereotaxic instrument, motorized, was developed for this project.
 They touched down at multiple points on a head held by glue from an out of the way position, and a PDP-8 with custom software.
 From models built, he could scale the location of a structure in any given bat, and achieved considerable success with accuracy of electrode placement.
 He estimated 1 to 1.5 hours for every surgery using this equipment and procedure.

-Possible reasons for the low rate of adoption of these methods included time for math on every coordinate for every surgical procedure, or cost of the automated setups.
-Every year, I meet a few scientists at SFN that are in fact regularly doing Bregma-Lambda scaling with a calculator on the operating table, and feel it improves their accuracy.
+Possible reasons for the low rate of adoption of these methods included time for math on every coordinate for every surgical procedure, and cost at that time of the computer hardware.
+Every year, I meet a few scientists at SFN that are in fact regularly doing Bregma-Lambda scaling with a calculator on the operating table, or an Excel Spreadsheet open on screen, and report that it improves their accuracy.
 Some of the rest of us are not that great at number memory and entry.
 Errors on the keyboard may cause errors of accuracy even with this technique.
 However, with the Angle Three™, Bregma-Lambda scaling and virtual skull flat happen automatically in the background.

 Other useful features:

-• “Export” button to keep a digital record of each surgery in a file.
+- “Export” button to compile a digital record of each surgery in a file.

-• USB> The Angle Three™ connects, for data and power, by one USB cable for each manipulator to any device that has USB and can run the included software.
+- USB> The Angle Three™ connects, for data and power, by one USB cable for each manipulator to any device that has USB and can run the included software.
+A 27″ monitor is recommended.

 Angled Approaches:

 In the past, stereotaxic surgery was predominantly done straight down.
 This avoided intense math and pilot work to select one angle, and was more securely locked in position than angled approaches.
 This procedure has the drawback of always passing through the same structures above the target.
-This confounds action-at-target with needle leakage or other along the path to the target, which may then cause or alter some of the dependent variable results.
+This confounds the variables “action-at target” and “path to the target”.
 With the Angle Three™, we recommend doing every surgery from a different angle, which may happen anyway if the skull is not at Skull Flat.
 Reaching exactly the same target with high precision, but from different angles, is better evidence that the treatment at the target caused the observed results.
-If somebody bumps the unit and the angle slips before entering brain, that is irrelevant, the software notices and corrects the to-target coordinates.

 Accuracy of Stereotaxic Surgery

 The limiting factor of accuracy of any stereotaxic surgery is the researcher’s ability to move the tip to the exact point of Bregma, and the exact point of Lambda.
 These are not necessarily the exact points of suture crossing (See: Paxinos & Watson, p.ix; Franklin and Paxinos, p. xi).
-Biological variability will make that somewhat of a +or – value even with the most careful selection of the landmarks.
-This instrument is more precise in measurement than the zeroing error range.
+Biological variability will make that somewhat of a ± value even with the most careful selection of the landmarks.
+This instrument is more precise in measurement than is biological variance of Bregma.
 Given that, biological variance of the zero setting is the primary error source.
 Higher precision (sub micron) could be provided by the instrument, but this would not improve probe placement accuracy.
 The automated features avoid trial and error settings, and reduce risk of human error, while allowing more rapid operation.

 Options:

-The 3600 Angle Three™ Small Animal Stereotaxic Instrument includes the “U” frame base, left side manipulator with 5 encoders, a standard probe holder, a base mounted electronics box under the “U” frame, and the Angle Three™ software.
+The 3600 Angle Three™ Small Animal Stereotaxic Instrument includes the “U” frame base, left side manipulator with movement sensors, a standard probe holder, and a base mounted electronics box under the “U” frame, and the Angle Three™ software.

-The customer selects 1) the mouse and/or the rat brain atlas software, installed with the Angle Three™, 2) the mouse and/or the rat head holder hardware, and whether to have mounted a right side 5 encoder manipulator to make a Dual model.
+The customer selects 1) the mouse and/or the rat brain atlas software, installed with the Angle Three™, 2) the mouse and/or the rat head holder hardware equipped with gas adaptors, and whether to have mounted a right side manipulator to make a Dual model.
 The researcher may select on screen between installed atlases if both are included.
-Rat head holder earbars are 45° taper to avoid tympanic membrane puncture.
+Earbars are not necessary given the snug incisor bar and gas adaptor holders, but are available for both species.
+Rat earbars are 45° taper to avoid tympanic membrane puncture.
+Mouse earbars with cupped ends or points are available.
+Cupped ends are also preferrable for working with neonatal animals.
 Accessories from other manufacturers (Kopf, Stoelting, MyNeurolab, Leica Biosystems) may be used on this instrument.

 Citations: